calvinw/mcp-servers/mcp-greet/README.md

     ```

 2.  **Run the project as local MCP (STDIO).**
-    The project can be run as local MCP using server.py:
+    The project can be run as local MCP using server.py with stdio argument:
     ```bash
-    uv run python server.py
+    uv run python server.py stdio
     ```

-3.  **Run the project as remote MCP (SSE).*
+3.  **Run the project as remote MCP (SSE).**
-    The project can be run as a remote MCP using sse_server.py:
+    The project can be run as a remote MCP using server.py (defaults to SSE mode):
     ```bash
-    uv run python sse_server.py
+    uv run python server.py
     ```

     A deployed version is here: